 Note: It is possible to leave network interfaces enabled on the Linux PC, while ensuring that the cellular data connection is the primary source of Internet connectivity.
-This involves replacing the default route in the kernel's IP routing table with the PPP, CDC_ECM, QMI, or MBIM connection.
+This involves replacing the default route in the kernel's IP routing table with the PPP, or CDC_ECM connection.
 However, these steps are not covered by this application note.